insin/newforms/docs/forms_api.rst

       one of the form's fields.

    :param String name:
-      the name under which the field is held in the form
+      the name the field is given by the form.

    **Instance Attributes**